MohsenUSA/TaskManager/README.md

 # Task Manager

-A powerful, single-file task management application with real-time tracking, Excel integration, and advanced filtering capabilities.
+A powerful, single-file task management application with real-time tracking, spreadsheet integration, and advanced filtering capabilities.

 ## 📋 Overview

-Task Manager is a lightweight, browser-based task management system that combines the simplicity of a single HTML file with the power of Excel data integration.
+Task Manager is a lightweight, browser-based task management system that combines the simplicity of a single HTML file with the power of spreadsheet data integration.
 It provides real-time task tracking, employee assignment, priority management, and comprehensive analytics—all without requiring a backend server or database.

 ### Key Features

-- **📊 Excel Integration** - Import/export tasks seamlessly with Excel files
+- **📊 Spreadsheet Integration** - Import/export tasks seamlessly with spreadsheet files
 - **📅 All-Day Tasks** - Tasks without time automatically display as all-day tasks in a dedicated section
 - **🕐 Real-time Tracking** - Visual current time indicator with automatic task highlighting
 - **👥 Multi-User Assignment** - Assign tasks to one or multiple team members with clickable badges